srhemdev/LogoWriter/README.md

 OR

 If that doesn't work do the following steps

-  -npm install
+  --npm install

-  -bower install
+  --bower install

-  -gulp build
+  --gulp build

-  -gulp serve
+  --gulp serve

 Launches the browser and takes you to http://localhost:3000/home